 Whether it’s the impact of new technology or the consequences of a rapidly changing world, businesses are facing challenges they have never encountered before.
 As experts in risk, actuaries are expanding into new areas of practice that support businesses as they prepare for an uncertain future.
 These include areas related to Data Science, Cyber Security and Climate Change.

-The UK qualification is highly valued throughout the world.
 There are thousands of IFoA members based in countries all over the world including India, South Africa and China.
-The Institute also works with other international actuarial bodies to offer mutual recognition of the professional qualifications between the different bodies.
+The IFoA also works with other international actuarial bodies to offer mutual recognition of the professional qualifications between the different bodies.
 Some of these include institutes in Australia, Canada and Japan.